 Students in this course are expected to have developed exceptional ability in tone production, choral technique, and to demonstrate proficiency in sight-singing.
 An attitude of serious study and exceptional ensemble cooperation is expected of all participants.
 The class offers advanced study in vocal technique.
-The ensemble sings a varied a cappella repertoire of choral styles and languages.
-The Madrigal Singers participate in many performances for adjudications and festivals as well as school and community audiences.
-Students are encouraged to audition for county, regional, and all-state ensembles.
+The ensemble sings accompanied and a cappella repertoire of varied choral styles and languages.
+The Madrigal Singers participate in many performances for adjudications and festivals, as well as the school and community audiences.
+Students are expected to complete any additional projects deemed appropriate by the conductor and are encouraged to audition for county, regional, and all-state ensembles.